UA4R/Isolation-Status-SOAR-EDR-Project/README.md

 - So for the next step, I disabled Windows Defender real time protection which is needed so LaZagne (credential dump) doesn't get quarantined the moment I detonate it later on my VM.
 In real time production environment, you should never do this.

-- For the next step, I deployed LimaCharlie
+- For the next step, I deployed LimaCharlie on my host machine and connected the windows agent from host LimaCharlie to my VM.

+- So for the next step, I detonated LaZagne to my VM which is a form of post exploitation technique mimicking real world credential dump.

+-